AmenaNazari/financialTracker/README.md

 This Java console-based application is a Financial Tracker designed to help users record, view, and manage their financial transactions such as deposits and payments.
 It provides a simple, interactive command-line interface for inputting transaction details (date, time, vendor, description, amount) and saving them persistently to a file.

 The core purpose of the application is to assist individuals—especially students, freelancers, or anyone managing personal finances—in keeping track of where their money goes and when.
-The tool is lightweight and does not require any database setup or internet connection, making it easy to use and maintain.

 The application supports: